-These stuffed burgers are bold, juicy, beautiful, and cheesy.
-Stuffed with blue cheese and cheddar cheese, then topped with pimento cheese and bacon.
+These 3-cheese stuffed burgers are bold, juicy, beautiful, and cheesy.
+Hamburger patties are stuffed with blue cheese and cheddar cheese, then topped with pimento cheese and bacon.
 These burgers belong to the meat lovers and cheese lovers.
 Whether it’s Memorial Day, July the 4th, cookout/bbq, game day, or any time, these hamburgers won’t let you down!

 Quick Note: This post contains affiliate links.
 Please read my disclosure statement for details.
 Thank you.

 Welcome to My Kitchen Serenity!
 We love hamburgers!
 We think the best hamburgers are homemade because you make them and cook them exactly the way YOU want.
 If you’re looking to step up your hamburger game, and something a little different and unique, this is the recipe for you.

 Ground chuck is perfectly seasoned then shaped into 8 patties of equal size and thickness.
 Four of the patties are topped with a blue cheese and cheddar cheese mixture.
 The remaining 4 patties are placed on top, the edges sealed, and grilled to perfection.
 When the burgers are done, remove them from the grill, and top each patty with pimento cheese and cooked bacon.
 The pimento cheese will slowly start to melt over the hot hamburger patty, mmm!
 Garnish with lettuce and tomato, if desired.
 We’ve been told this is the best hamburger recipe, so please give it a try and let us know what you think!

 What Kind of Meat Makes the Best Hamburger

 Use a good quality hamburger meat that’s slightly fatty such as an 80/20 ground chuck.
 For best results, use grass fed beef.
 Ever since we discovered the higher quality, better taste, and tenderness of grass fed beef, we are hooked.